-[Version 2013, validation packages: MSc1-BC.7001, MSc2-BC.7500]
+[Version 2018, validation packages: PV-SBI-0000001, PV-SBI-0000002]

-The MSc programme in Bioinformatics and Computational Biology requires 90 ECTS to be completed, and is expected to take 18 months.
-The first year (60 ECTS) consists primarily of courses, exercises, laboratory work and seminars designed to strengthen and complete the student's knowledge in bioinformatics and computational biology, but also in proper scientific conduct and skills to communicate research.
-The courses are organised both at the University of Fribourg and the University of Berne and can be complemented with additional courses offered at the University of Fribourg or under the BeNeFri agreement.
-The MSc degree is completed by a research project of 30 ECTS in total, which includes the writing of a master's thesis.
+The MSc programme in Bioinformatics and Computational Biology requires 90 ECTS credits to be completed, and is expected to take 18 months.
+The first year (60 ECTS credits) consists primarily of courses, exercises, laboratory work and seminars designed to strengthen and complete the student's knowledge in bioinformatics and computational biology, but also in proper scientific conduct and skills like research communication.
+The courses are organised both at the University of Fribourg and the University of Bern and can be complemented with additional courses offered at the University of Fribourg or under the BeNeFri agreement.
+The MSc degree is completed by a research project of 30 ECTS credits in total which includes the writing of a Master thesis.